Azure-Samples/active-directory-java-native-headless/README.md

 ### You're done!

 Your command line interface should prompt you for the username and password and then access the Microsoft Graph API to retrieve your user information.

+### About the code

+The code to acquire a token is located entirely in the `src\main\java\PublicClient.Java` file.
+The Authentication context is created (line 45), passing the Authority(https://login.microsoftonline.com/common/) and an ExecutorService.

+`context = new AuthenticationContext(AUTHORITY, false, service);`

+A call to acquire the token is made using the Authentication context (line 46), passing in the resource(Microsoft graph), CLIENT_ID(App id of the app that was registered on Azure AD), and the username and password of the user.

+`Future<AuthenticationResult> future = context.acquireToken("https://graph.microsoft.com", CLIENT_ID, username, password, null);`

+The result is passed back to the main() function, where then the access token is extracted and passed to the function making the call to Microsoft Graph(line 33)

+`String userInfo = getUserInfoFromGraph(result.getAccessToken());`

+The access token is then used as a bearer token to call the Microsoft Graph API (line 68)

+`conn.setRequestProperty("Authorization", "Bearer " + accessToken);`

 ## Community Help and Support